Get insider access

 2.346%

-The Samsung Odyssey G70B has disappointing black uniformity.
-While the local dimming feature helps reduce some backlight bleed, there's still clouding throughout and some blooming around the center cross.
+The black uniformity is disappointing.
+While the local dimming feature helps reduce some backlight bleed, there's still clouding throughout.
 You can also see the dead pixel to the top left of the center cross, but it isn't a major concern.

 8.7